FrankieFinancial/onboarding-widget/README.md

             3. li, all the option list items
     6. Generic Input, the basic inputs such as text and number input
         1. .ff-generic-input
-            1. .ff-label, contains the label and might contain other elements
+            1. .ff-label, contains the label text and might contain other elements
-            2. input, the basic html input element
+            2. input, the basic native html input element
 7. Regarding the disabled state
     1. Button and Go Ahead Button have a disabled state that can be targeted with the attribute selector [disabled]
     2. Generic Input will have .ff-disabled in its root .ff-generic-input element, and [disabled] in the native input element
     3. Select Option will contain .ff-disabled in its root
 8. Regarding focused state
     1. Being a wrapper for a native html input, the Generic Input element :focus state can be targeted directly .ff-generic-input input:focus, to change the default border surrounding it
-    2.
-8. Other states will still be included
+9. Other states will still be made available

 ## Custom Styles